fyvfyv/prghost/README.md

    - Use the guidelines, template, and diff to generate a prompt for OpenAI.
    - Generate a PR description and update it on GitHub.

-5. After successful execution, the script will automatically update the PR description on GitHub with the generated text.
+6. After successful execution, the script will automatically update the PR description on GitHub with the generated text.

 ## Configuration

 - **PR Guidelines**: Located in `.pr_guidelines.md` in the root of the repository.
 If this file is missing, the script will use a [fallback](src/utils/guidelines/.pr_guidelines.md).
 - **PR Template (optional)**: The script checks for `.github/pull_request_template.md` to structure the PR description.
 - **Environment Variables**:
    - `GITHUB_TOKEN`: GitHub API token for authentication.
+Set this in the `.env` file located in the root of the **target repository** where the script will be executed.
    - `OPENAI_TOKEN`: OpenAI API token for generating PR descriptions and accessing one of the required models.
+Set this in the `.env` file located in the root of the **target repository** where the script will be executed.

 ## Example Workflow